toolkit-for-ynab/toolkit-for-ynab/.github/ISSUE_TEMPLATE.md

 ```

 # Steps to Reproduce the Behavior
-Please write down the steps necessary to reproduce teh behavior you're seeing.
+Please write down the steps necessary to reproduce the behavior you're seeing.
 Please be as thorough as possible.

 1. ​
 2. ​